ahmmdd/COMP308-EmergingTechnology/README.md

 # COMP308 - Lessons

-## Welcome to 6 - Authentication with Passport
+## Welcome to 8 - Intro to Angular 2

 use **`npm install`** to install your project dependencies